telerik/kendo-ui-core/docs-aspnet-core/getting-started-linux.md

 > **Important**
 >
-> The following steps are tested on Ubuntu 14.04.
+> The following steps are tested on Ubuntu 14.04 and 16.04. and on MacOS X El Capitan 10.11.6.

 ## Prerequisites

-Make sure you install the [Microsoft ASP.NET](http://docs.asp.net/en/latest/getting-started/installing-on-linux.html).
+Make sure you install the [Microsoft ASP.NET](http://docs.asp.net/en/latest/getting-started/installing-on-linux.html) and **NuGet**.

 ## Configuration